sofunbaba/my-vim/README.md

 # my-vim
-my own vim and tmux configure for server
+my vim and tmux configure for server